skylight-hq/skylight.digital/pages/brand/identity/logos.md

     <img class="px-2 py-6 w-75" src="/img/logo.svg" alt="Skylight logo">
   </figure>
   <div class="grid__content" markdown="1">
 Our logo consists of two elements: the logotype and the “halo” — our logomark or icon.
 The logotype should never appear without the logomark.
 The halo can be used separately from the logotype as an icon (see the [icons page](/brand/identity/icons/) for rules around usage).
-Our logo is typically used in customer-facing assets (e.g., presentation) and in spaces managed by other organizations (e.g., conference).
+We typically use our logo in customer-facing assets (e.g., presentations) and at external events (e.g., conferences).

 {% include download_link.html
   text="logo"